MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

 ms.custom: devx-track-azdev
 ms.prod: azure
 ---
-# How to Azure Developer CLI enable a project
+# How to enable your project to work with Azure Developer CLI

 ![Azure Developer CLI enable](media/how-to-devify-a-project/dev-ify.png)